xavierjimenezp/shapepipe_photoz/README.md

 ## Preprocessing

-The following commands take a ShapePipe output tile catalog in 'example/ps3pi_cfis/tile/' and preprocess it into a .csv catalog.
-Redshift distribution plots are also generated and can be found in 'output/ps3pi_cfis/figures/'.
+The following commands takes the ShapePipe output tile catalogs in candide /n17data/ directory and preprocess it into a .csv catalog.
+Redshift distribution plots are also generated and can be found in 'output/ps3pi_cfis/[output_name]/figures/'.

-> **Note**: CFIS data is not public, please put your ShapePipe output catalog into 'example/ps3pi_cfis/tile/'.
+> **Note**: CFIS data is not public, please put your ShapePipe output catalog into 'example/ps3pi_cfis/tile/' if you don't have access to candide and change params_ps3pi_cfis.py config file.

 `python photoz.py --survey ps3pi_cfis --clean True --input params_ps3pi_cfis`